heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ### Mocking data with a `responder`
 If you are implementing a new API you may need to generate fake responses using mock fetch calls.
 Rather that replacing fetch itself, fetch-actions allows you to specify a `responder`, which should return valid responses.
 A responder function is called *instead of* fetch, which makes it easy to build your app against an API, even before it exists.
 If your responder function returns anything other than `undefined`, it will be used instead of fetch.

-**Note:** In this initial version, the response that your responder returns should be a valid fetch [response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
+**Note:** In this initial version of fetch-actions, the response that your `responder` returns should be a valid fetch [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 Here's a responder that will return mock data while you are in [development](https://babeljs.io/docs/plugins/transform-inline-environment-variables/):